 Sometimes we just followed the river.
 Given the chance, we headed south where the Rouge ran right past “The Big House”.
 Although we didn’t know it then, The Big House was actually an abandoned estate called Valley Halla (photos), and we were in awe of the wide lawns along the river that swept up to abandoned terraces around the house.
 I wish I’d known its history back then, but that was before the wonders of Google.

 I’m happy that Hillside is still used as an outdoor education centre because so many country schools have met a less dignified fate.
-They say you can never go back, but I think “they” are wrong.
-Once every few years I return to Hillside, and it doesn’t take long before I feel like a kid again, which reminds me: I’m due for another visit soon.
+They say you can never go back, but I think they are wrong.
+Once every few years I return to Hillside to walk the schoolyard and peer into the windows.
+It never takes long before I feel like a kid again, and that reminds me: I’m due for another visit soon.